Researchers can click HERE for resources

 Sleep and Behavioral Neuroscience Center: SBNC

 Laboratory: The Sleep and Behavioral Neuroscience Center (SBNC) is a 7,000-square ft. state-of-the-art clinical research center where sleep and other physiological studies are conducted.
-The SBNC is part of the Department of Psychiatry at the University of Pittsburgh and is located on the 13th floor of Western Psychiatric Institute and Clinic (WPIC).
-WPIC is linked both physically (by a tunnel) and organizationally to Presbyterian University Hospital and Montefiore University Hospital.
+The SBNC is part of the Department of Psychiatry at the University of Pittsburgh and is located on the 13th floor of UPMC Western Psychiatric Hospital (WPH).
+WPH is linked both physically (by a tunnel) and organizationally to the hospitals UPMC Presbyterian and UPMC Montefiore.
 An on-call physician is located on the premises 24 hours per day, and all technical staff are certified in CPR.
 The SBNC is a research unit affiliated with the University of Pittsburgh Clinical and Translational Science Institute (CTSI; UL1 TR001857).

 The facility is divided into six spacious bedrooms and two time-isolation apartments.
 Each room includes its own bathroom, audio/visual monitoring capabilities, TV, and personal computer.
 All rooms are equipped to monitor EEG sleep, EKG, respiration, oxyhemoglobin saturation, periodic limb movements, heart rate and heart rate variability (HRV), core body temperature, skin temperature, and mood and performance.
 In addition, each bedroom has a Compaq Model 450 computer for task testing (ie. EPRIME) and online questionnaires.